xandwr/hoplite/README.md

 # Hoplite

+## Note:

+This is slightly opinionated, early, relatively-untested software I am mostly making for internal use right now.
+Grain of salt type shit.

+---

 **A creative coding framework for Rust that gets out of your way.**

 Write shaders, render 3D scenes, and build visualizations with a single closure.
 No boilerplate, no ceremony—just code for the screen.